 - Changes in traffic from AdWords out of synch with AdWords budgets

-- Movements in and out of product and service markets based on AdWords spends (1)
+- Industry and competitor movements in and out of product and service markets based on AdWords spends (1)

-- The effect on a website ranking after a change in marketing or an SEO agency
+- Effect on a website’s ranking after a change in marketing or SEO agency

 - User search terms for the niche/industry that become more complex/savvy over time (1)